-The internship can be completed over one or two terms.
-Students engage in the onsite internship activities and complete the associated academic course requirements according to the following schedule:
+The internship should be completed over one term.
+Students engage in the onsite internshipactivities and complete the associated academic course requirements according to the following schedule:

-- Internship completed in one term 30 hours per week for 9 weeks - I. Submit the Application for Internship Experience at the beginning of the term immediately preceding the term in which the internship is expected to begin. - II.
+- Internship completed in one term 30 hours per week for 9 weeks - Submit the Application for Internship Experience at the beginning of the term immediately preceding the term in which the internship is expected to begin, no later than the end of Week 1. - II.
 Register for HS 3995 for 6 semester credits for the term when the internship will take place. - III.
-Submit the project paper no later than the end of the final examination period in Week 9 of the term. - Internship completed in two terms 15 hours per week for 18 weeks - IV.
-Submit the Application for Internship Experience at the beginning of the term immediately preceding the term in which the internship is expected to begin. - V. Register for HS 3995 for 6 semester credits during the second term of the internship experience; no course registration is required for the first term of the internship. - VI.
-Submit the project paper no later than the end of the final examination period of Week 9 of the second term of the internship experience.
+Submit weekly assignments and log of internship hours. - IV.
+Submit the final paper no later than the end Week 8 of the term.

 Students must submit an Application for Internship Experience to their Program Advisor by the end of Week 1 of the term before the beginning of the term in which they intend to start their internship.
 The Application for Internship Experience must include the signed approval of the client organization where the experience will occur and the signed agreement of the contact person who agrees to serve as an onsite advisor for the internship.
+Note: Internship proposals containing any clinical activities will be automatically denied as out of scope.